sjlarrain/Jinx/README.md

 - `visualization.py`: Dash application to visualize the database with filters for each column.
 - `visualization_streamlit.py`: Streamlit application to visualize the database with filters for each column.
 - `work_station.ipynb`: Jupyter notebook to load and process data.
+- `BBDD_Schema/BBDD_J&S.drawio`: Diagram of the database schema in draw.io format.
+- `BBDD_Schema/BBDD_J&S.pdf`: Diagram of the database schema in PDF format.

 ## Data